EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

 The Goal of this Project is to learn:

-* What is a MR ( Magnetic Resonance)  image
+* What is a MR ( Magnetic Resonance)  Image

 * Standard data preparation techniques for Magnetic Resonance Imaging (MRI) Datasets

-* Metrics and loss functions for segmentation
+* Metrics and loss functions for Segmentation

 * Visualizing and Evaluating segmentation models